 It features a dual-lid ventilated system with a removable glass portion, customizable ventilation, and glass viewing panels.

-Head over to the arboreal glass tower notes page to read an explanation of how ventilation lines differ from ventilation holes and how they can provide a more ventilation area.
-Our enclosure size & type guide also covers useful ventilation information.
+Head over to the arboreal glass tower notes page to read an explanation of "How ventilation lines differ from ventilation holes" and how they can provide a more ventilation area.
+Then, visit the "Enclosure Ventilation, Humidity & Temperature" guide for more helpful tips.

 Cross-ventilation flows between the side panels and the top lid vents; the Tri enclosure has a stepper ventilation and humidity gradient that changes as you move away from the ventilated wall, similar to the glass reptile enclosures with a top mesh and a vent section under the front door.
 The Duo style features the most ventilation possible, as air can exit from the top and opposite sides.